TLDR

 Decision Support

-Kaiplan starts at $20/mo, with $100 lifetime.
-If this page already narrowed the field, move from evaluation into plan pricing and launch access.
+Kaiplan starts at $10/mo, with $50 lifetime.
+If this page already narrowed the field, move from evaluation into a full app trial and choose billing later.

 The Difference Between Templates and Tracking